rand0wn/Game_Of_Thrones_Chatbot_Seq2Seq/README.md

-# got_bot
+# Game Of Thrones Generative ChatBot(GOT-BOT)
-Game Of Thrones Bot Trained using Seq2Seq Model on Game Of Thrones Subs and Book data
+Game Of Thrones ChatBot Trained using Seq2Seq Model on Game Of Thrones Subs and Book data